informed-governance-project/NISINP/docs/installation.rst

     </VirtualHost>

 Then configure HTTPS properly.
-If you want to user Let's Encrypt:
+If you want to use Let's Encrypt:

 .. code-block:: bash